-[asyncIterator]() This translates to the Python code aiter(obj). [iterator]() This translates to the Python code iter(obj). apply(thisArg, jsargs) The apply() method calls the specified function with a given this value, and arguments provided as an array (or an array-like object). bind(thisArg,jsargs) The bind() method creates a new function that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any pro- vided when the new function is called. call(thisArg,jsargs) Calls the function with a given this value and arguments provided individually. continues on next page continues on next page nued from previous page callKwargs(jsargs) Call the function with key word arguments. captureThis() Returns a PyProxy that passes this as the first argu- ment to the Python function. async catch(onRejected) Runs asyncio.ensure_future(awaitable) and ex- ecutes onRejected(error) if the future fails. copy() Make a new PyProxy pointing to the same Python object. delete(key) This translates to the Python code del obj[key]. destroy(options) Destroy the PyProxy. async finally(onFinally) Runs asyncio.ensure_future(awaitable) and ex- ecutes onFinally(error) when the future resolves. get(key) This translates to the Python code obj[key]. getBuffer(type) Get a view of the buffer data which is usable from JavaScript. has(key) This translates to the Python code key in obj. isAwaitable() Check whether the PyProxy is awaitable. isBuffer() Check whether the PyProxy is a buffer. isCallable() Check whether the PyProxy is a Callable. isIterable() Check whether the PyProxy is iterable. isIterator() Check whether the PyProxy is iterable. new PyProxyClass() , , , , , , , , , , , , , , , , , , , next(arg=undefined) This translates to the Python code next(obj). return(v) Throws a GeneratorExit into the generator and if the GeneratorExit is not caught returns the argument value {done: true, value: v}. async return(v) Throws a GeneratorExit into the generator and if the GeneratorExit is not caught returns the argument value {done: true, value: v}. set(key, value) This translates to the Python code obj[key] = value. supportsGet() Check whether the PyProxy . get method is available on this PyProxy. supportsHas() Check whether the PyProxy . has method is available on this PyProxy. supportsLength() Check whether the PyProxy . length getter is available on this PyProxy. supportsSet() Check whether the PyProxy . set method is available on this PyProxy. async then(onFulfilled, onRejected) Runs asyncio.ensure_future(awaitable), exe- cutes onFulfilled(result) when the Future re- solves successfully, executes onRejected(error) when the Future fails. throw(exc) Throws an exception into the Generator. async throw(exc) Throws an exception into the Generator. toJs(options) Converts the PyProxy into a JavaScript object as best as possible. toString()
+[asyncIterator]() This translates to the Python code aiter(obj). [iterator]() This translates to the Python code iter(obj). apply(thisArg, jsargs) The apply() method calls the specified function with a given this value, and arguments provided as an array (or an array-like object). bind(thisArg,jsargs) The bind() method creates a new function that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any pro- vided when the new function is called. call(thisArg,jsargs) Calls the function with a given this value and arguments provided individually. callKwargs(jsargs) Call the function with key word arguments. captureThis() Returns a PyProxy that passes this as the first argument to the Python function. async catch(onRejected) Calls asyncio.ensure_future() on the awaitable and executes onRejected(error) if the Future fails. сору() Make a new PyProxy pointing to the same Python object. delete( key ) This translates to the Python code del obj[key]. destroy(options) Destroy the PyProxy. async finally(onFinally) Calls asyncio.ensure_future() on the awaitable and executes on Finally (error) when the Future re- solves. get(key) This translates to the Python code obj[key]. getBuffer(type) Get a view of the buffer data which is usable from JavaScript. has(key) This translates to the Python code key in obj. isAwaitable() Check whether the PyProxy is awaitable. isBuffer() Check whether the PyProxy implements the Buffer Pro- tocol. isCallable() Check whether the PyProxy is callable. isIterable() Check whether the PyProxy is iterable. isIterator() Check whether the PyProxy is iterable. next(arg=undefined) This translates to the Python code next(obj). return(v) Throws a GeneratorExit into the generator and if the GeneratorExit is not caught returns the argument value {done: true, value: v}.